CASE BRIEF NO. 2019-0009

 This is not a case that calls for relaxation of the rules.
 This Court will not tolerate abuse of police authority over civilians.
 Where a police officer has been shown to have committed atrocities against a civilian, such as in this case, and is punished for his actions, he will find no relief in this Court.

-C) Whether there was sufficient evidence to find SPO4 Dela Cruz liable of grave misconduct is also an evidentiary matter, which is not a proper subject of review under Rule 45 of the Rules of Court.
+C. Whether there was sufficient evidence to find SPO4 Dela Cruz liable of grave misconduct is also an evidentiary matter.